Cesar Rivera-Vargas named to Chelan City Council

 - 1 min read

 Cesar Rivera-Vargas has been appointed to the Chelan City Council.
 He succeeds Mark Ericks who retired due to health concerns.
-Vargas' appointment came after the city council interviewed six candidates Tuesday night, and deliberated for more than an hour before making their selection.
+Vargas' appointment came after the city council interviewed five candidates Tuesday night, and deliberated for more than an hour before making their selection.

 Vargas previously served two terms as a Trustee for Carpenters Local 816, where he completed leadership training.